GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdToughnessDominated/Example.rst

 Defining the injection rate
 -----------------------------------------------------------

 Fluid is injected into a sub-area of the initial fracture.
-It should be remarked that only half of the injection rate is defined in this boundary condition because only half-wing of the KGD fracture is modeled regarding its symmetry.
-It is important to note also that the mass injection rate is actually defined, not the volume injection rate.
-More precisely, the value given for ``scale`` is :math:`Q_0 \rho_f/2` not :math:`Q_0 /2`.
+Only half of the injection rate is defined in this boundary condition because only half-wing of the KGD fracture is modeled regarding its symmetry.
+Hereby, the mass injection rate is actually defined, instead of the volume injection rate.
+More precisely, the value given for ``scale`` is :math:`Q_0 \rho_f/2` (not :math:`Q_0 /2`).

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Base.xml
   :language: xml